 If a being from another planet were to learn the history of human civilization, it would probably conclude that we are tremendously cruel, vicious, and evil creatures.
-From ethnic genocides to backwater lynchings to war crimes to school bullying, humans have always shown a powerful tendency to viciously turn on their fellow humans.
+From ethnic genocides to backwater lynchings to war crimes to schoolyard bullying, humans have always shown a powerful tendency to viciously turn on their fellow humans.

-The curious thing is that people involved in such acts often show a profound capacity to deny responsibility for their behavior by pointing to the influence of others: "My friend made me do it" or "I was only following orders."
+The curious thing is that people involved in such acts often show a profound capacity to deny responsibility for their behavior by claiming they've been influenced by others: "My friend made me do it" or "I was only following orders."
 That leaves us with a very disturbing question: Can an ordinary, decent person be pressured by another to commit an act of extreme cruelty?
 Or, conversely, do cruel actions require inherently cruel people?